yohman/makemap/README.md

 ## Step 6

 Replace the latitude and longitude coordinates in the code with the numbers you just copied from Google Maps.

-Hint: There are *two* places you will need to change.

 ## Step 7